openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 respectively.
 These determine how long (``interval``) and how many times (``retries``) a user is willing to wait for a single Rest call, ``3*200=600seconds``.
-Depending on usage, these may need to be overridden by the user in the cinder.conf.
+Depending on usage, these may need to be overridden by the user in ``cinder.conf``.
 For example, if performance is a factor, then the ``interval`` should be decreased to check the job status more frequently, and if multiple concurrent provisioning requests are issued then ``retries`` should be increased so calls will not timeout prematurely.